ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-of-liferay-screens-for-android.markdown

   screenlet supports typically requires a dedicated interactor.

 - *BaseScreenlet*: the base class for all screenlet classes.
-It primarily receives user events from a screentlet's view, instantiates and calls the interactors, and then updates the view with operation results.
+It primarily receives user events from a screenlet's view, instantiates and calls the interactors, and then updates the view with operation results.
 Classes that extend it can override its [template methods](http://www.oodesign.com/template-method-pattern.html):